121 East 60th Street, Suite 8AB New York, NY 10022

 Usually present since birth, a birthmark is a mark or splotch on the skin which can appear in a variety of colors, shapes, and sizes.
 Pigmented birthmarks are formed when cells have abnormally high levels of melanin in them.
 Melanin is the pigment that creates color in your skin.
 The cause of birthmarks1 is unknown, but it has been determined that the occurrence is higher in darker-skinned individuals like Hispanics, Asians, and African Americans.

-There are many who might think that birthmarks should not be removed–that they are an inherent part of your identity.
+Many patients think that birthmarks should stay and that they are an inherent part of their identity.
 However, many patients experience a great deal of discomfort due to their birthmarks.
-Many birthmarks can be large or attract unwanted attention.
-Some patients have expressed that they find others paying more attention to a birthmark than to a face.
-For those seeking to remove or lighten a birthmark, Dr. Rokhsar offers several minimally-invasive treatment options his New York office.
+This is because many birthmarks are large and attract unwanted attention.
+Some patients feel that others pay more attention to their birthmark than to their faces and want a birthmark removed or lightened.

 Birthmarks are categorized into two groups:

 Birthmarks are further divided into subcategories of pigmentation types, macular stains, vascular malformation3, and hemangiomas.
 Some birthmarks fade or completely disappear over time, but those who are self-conscious about their appearance may wish to consider birthmark removal procedures.